 Wednesday, February 21

 12:00 - 1:00 pm

 Moderated by Annette Lombardi

-Dharma Book Club Meetings
+About Dharma Book Club Meetings

-Take break and join us for a lunch-time get together to talk about books and authors who have written about the Dharma in a variety of genres.
+Take a break and join us for a lunch-time get together to talk about books and authors who have written about the Dharma in a variety of genres.
 Each book will be covered in a single meeting.
 On occasion, authors will be guest speakers at our meditation practice groups after our book club meeting.
 Please sign up below to receive a reminder and a Zoom link the day before our meeting.
 Participation in the discussion is optional for those who would prefer just to read our book selection or listen to comments.
 All are welcome!

-About Our Current Book Selection
+About our Book Selection

 From the Publisher

 “Susan Cain’s Bittersweet grabs you by the heart and doesn’t let go.
 I’ve thought about the depth and beauty in Cain’s research and storytelling every day since I finished the book.
 I will always be grateful for how much Quiet and Bittersweet have helped me understand myself and how I engage with the world.”